mirror/dd-wrt/src/router/rsync/rsync.1.md

       sense) were created (as opposed to updated).
 The total count will be followed by a list of counts by filetype (if the total is non-zero).
-    - `Number of deleted files` is the count of how many "files" (generic sense) were created (as opposed to updated).
+    - `Number of deleted files` is the count of how many "files" (generic sense) were deleted.
 The total count will be followed by a list of counts by filetype (if the total is non-zero).
       Note that this line is only output if deletions are in effect, and only if protocol 31 is being used (the default for rsync 3.1.x).